LeandroBarbosa753/LeandroBarbosa753/README.md

 I'm a student studying Internet Systems at IFMA.

 Here are some things about me:
-- 🌱 I'm currently learning and practicing Data Analytics.
+- 🌱 I'm currently learning and practicing back-end.
 - ⚡ Fun fact: In addition to being a technology enthusiast
 - 🌎 I love learning new languages and programming languages.
 I believe that continuous learning is the key to personal and professional growth.